-Students who withdraw from classes during the term may be eligible for a refund.
-There are two types of refunds: billing refunds (tuition, fees) and financial aid refunds.
+Students who are eligible for a refund may receive billing refunds (tuition, fees) and/or financial aid refunds.
 A billing refund credits funds to the student's account, thereby decreasing the amount that is owed on the student account.
 A financial aid refund reduces the amount of aid available to pay the billing charges, thereby increasing the amount that is owed on the student's account.

 Tuition and Fees Refund Schedule

-For detailed billing refund and course withdrawal dates, see the Office of the Registrar's web site.
+For detailed billing refund dates, see the Business Office website.